Your EV starter kit

 Chargers are available in different speeds, and one of the most common for home charging is 7.4kW.
 You could go for a slower one, such as 3.6kW, to save some money but this will take longer to charge your car.
 It’s possible to have even faster chargers, up to 22kW, but these require a three-phase network whereas most UK homes have a single-phase connection, and not all cars are capable of charging at the higher rate.

 Sounds complicated?
-Hive EV charging is your one-stop shop that looks after everything – no hassle, no headaches.
-You’ll get expert installation of the 7.4kW Alfen Eve Single S-line charger by a friendly British Gas engineer.
-We’ll take care of all the paperwork, and provide a 3-year warranty on both the charger and installation.
+Hive EV Charging is your one-stop shop that looks after everything – no hassle, no headaches.
+You’ll get expert British Gas-backed installation of your choice of charger.
+We’ll take care of all the paperwork, and give you a 3-year warranty on both the charger and installation or a 2-year warranty if you buy the charger alone.

 5. Do I need to buy an EV battery separately?